ALL

 You will be asked to have at least 3 blood pressure readings done by a medical professional.

 You may also be asked to do 24 hour blood pressure monitoring.
 This test makes sure that you don’t have high blood pressure, which can damage the kidneys.
-During the day, you’ll wear a blood pressure cuff all day while you do your usual tasks.
-You’ll have to write down what you do during the 24 hours.
+During the test, you’ll wear a blood pressure cuff all day while you do your usual activities.
+As part of the test, you’ll have to write down what you do during the 24 hours.

 Knowing your blood type (group) is an important early step to match a donor and recipient.